BeTomorrow/react-native-file-logger/README.md

 ## How it works

-React-native-file-logger uses the [undocumented](https://github.com/facebook/react-native/blob/3c9e5f1470c91ff8a161d8e248cf0a73318b1f40/Libraries/polyfills/console.js#L433) `global.__inspectorLog` from React Native.
-It allows to intercept any calls to `console` and to retrieve the already-formatted log message.
-React-native-file-logger uses file-loggers from [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) on iOS and [Logback Android](https://github.com/tony19/logback-android) on Android to append messages into log files with an optional rolling policy.
+React-native-file-logger overrides the default `console` functions to capture log messages.
+The captured messages are then written to log files using [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) on iOS and [Logback Android](https://github.com/tony19/logback-android) on Android, with configurable rolling policies for log file management.

 ## Installation